 - Sisodia Rani Bagh

 In addition to these places to see in Jaipur, my itinerary also, include some cultural experiences like the Chokhi Dhani Village as well as shopping in the local markets.
+On each of these days, scout out some local restaurants and try out some of this Rajasthani food.
+Bet you will love that.
 So, let’s get started with Day one in Jaipur.

 Day One: Forts of Jaipur

 The Forts of Jaipur are all located a little away from the city center.
 If you are staying in one of the locations suggested here, then you will need at least 30 -45 minutes to traverse a 12 km distance to these forts.
 I strongly recommend that you start your day early to reach Amer Fort by 8 am.
 Here is what the day might look like

 - Reach Amer Fort by 8:00 am.
 You will need at least three hours here.

 - After Amer Fort, head to Jaigarh Fort.
 This is around 15 – 20 mins from Amer Fort.
 Spend around 1.5 hours here